a-r-j-u-n-s/SoulsSave/README.md

-# Elden Ring Save Manager
+# EldenSave
 _A save file manager for Elden Ring on Steam_

 ## _About_
-This Python CLI allows you to manage your save files for Elden Ring
+This Python CLI allows you to manage your save files for Elden Ring.

+Primary features:
+- _Create multiple labeled backups of your savegame with custom names/descriptions for reference_
+- _Create/restore from a temporary unlabeled backup save_
+-

 ## _Usage_

-There are two primary modes for this script to run in:
+There are three modes for this script to run in:

 ### load
-`python eldensave.py [-l] [-c] load [savename]`
+`python eldensave.py [-l] [-c] load [-b] [savename]`

-`load` is for when you want to replace the current save file with one of your saved backups.
+- For when you want to replace the current save file with one of your saved backups

+_Optional_:

+`-b, --backup`  : restore your temporary backup save

 ### save
-`python eldensave.py [-l] [-c] save [savename]`
+`python eldensave.py [-l] [-c] save [-b] [savename]`

-`save` is for when you want to save your current savegame in a new backup
+- For when you want to save your current savegame in a new backup

+_Optional_:

+`-b, --backup`  : store your current savegame as a temporary backup that you can easily restore from

 ### delete
 `python eldensave.py [-l] [-c] delete [savenames...]`

-`delete` is for when you want to delete one or more of your backups
+- For when you want to delete one or more of your backups
+- Leave `[savenames...]` blank to see the list of saves before choosing what to delete

+_Options_:

+`[savenames]`: a list of your custom saves to delete

 ## Dependencies